Meet You There (song)

 "Meet You There" is a song by English pop punk band Busted.
 It was written by James Bourne and Charlie Simpson and was originally recorded for, and included on, their second studio album A Present for Everyone (2003).
 It was a fan favourite, despite not being an official single.

 In 2015, ten years after disbanding in 2005, Busted re-recorded the song at Abbey Road Studios, their first new recording in 12 years, and released a music video for it.
 The re-recorded version appeared as a bonus track on Japanese editions of the group's third album Night Driver (2016).

+Unlike the previous studio version the new recording added Matt taking the lead vocals for the chorus.

+2023 remake

+On 5 May 2023, Busted released "Meet You There 2.0", a pop-punk version of "Meet You There", in a collaboration with Neck Deep.
+The single is expected to be included in their forthcoming studio album of remade Busted tracks.
+"Meet You There 2.0" peaked at number 30 on the UK Singles Downloads Chart and at number 32 on the UK Singles Sales Chart on 12 May 2023.